mandli/surge-examples/World_Simulation/README.md

         print(topo.x)
         topo.plot()

-Sotrm file was uploaded in directory named 'Storm'.
+Storm file was uploaded in directory named 'Storm'.
 Ran multiple storms using the topography of the entire world.

 Storms we ran so far were near Australia and New Zealand.